Looking for some travel Sri Lanka tips? I have you covered.

 Like most countries, you can stay at some really ritzy 5-star resorts that will cost you a pretty penny, but for most of us, 20-50USD/night budgeting should do the trick.
 This is especially true along the southern coast.

 Once you venture into larger centres or up into hill country, this budget could go up slightly, depending on your comfort level.
-I’d recommend spending a couple nights at a Sri Lankan guesthouse to really immerse yourself in the local culture.
+I’d recommend spending a couple of nights at a Sri Lankan guesthouse to really immerse yourself in the local culture.

 Best Website for Booking Accommodation in Sri Lanka